Domestic Dreamboat

 • Mix ¼ cup cocoa powder with a little water to make a paste.
 Add this to the marshmallow just after you add the boiling sugar mixture to the mixer bowl.
 In this case, you could also mix a little cocoa into the powdered sugar-constarch mixture that you coat the marshmallows with.

 • Use freeze-dried fruit powder to add some natural fruit flavor.
 Simply add your favorite freeze-dried fruit to a food processor and process until you get a powder texture.
 Sift out any seeds.
-Add about ¼ to ½ cup of this to the marshmallow, towards the end of the mixing process (eg. when you would normall add the vanilla).
+Add about ¼ to ½ cup of this to the marshmallow, towards the end of the mixing process (eg. when you would normally add the vanilla).

 • Coat your marshmallows in chocolate.
 Simply melt some milk or dark chocolate in a double boiler or in the microwave.
-After your marshmallows are cut and coated in the powdered sugar-cornstarch mixture, coat them in the chocolate and onto a parchement-lined baking tray to set.
+After your marshmallows are cut and coated in the powdered sugar-cornstarch mixture, coat them in the chocolate and onto a parchment-lined baking tray to set.

 DIY Peeps marshmallow with bite missing